© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mound & Bailey Castle is a scheduled monument protected by Cadw under reference MG043.
 View the official record →

-Mound & Bailey Castle is a motte and bailey fortification located in Wales and designated as a Scheduled Ancient Monument under Cadw reference MG043.
+Mound and Bailey Castle is a motte-and-bailey fortification located in Wales and designated as a Scheduled Ancient Monument under Cadw's management.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG043.

 Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG043.